Scrubbing and Seeking

-- To stop scrub play, leaving the selection or editing cursor where it is, use the Escape button.
+- To stop scrub play, leaving the selection or editing cursor where it is, use the Escape Esc key.

 - The speed of scrub can be controlled by rotating the mouse wheel (if your mouse is so equipped).
 Each four steps upwards of the rotated wheel doubles the speed, and each four steps downwards halves the speed.
 This is equivalent to one octave of pitch change.
 The changed scrub speed will be shown for a few seconds in ochre text superimposed on the track.
 Changed speeds set by the mouse wheel are not remembered if you stop playback and restart Scrubbing.

-- You can zoom at the mouse pointer position while Scrubbing or Seeking by holding the CTRL key (CMD on Mac) down and rotating the mouse wheel, or by using the zoom buttons in Edit Toolbar or their shortcuts, or by using the View Menu zoom commands.
+- You can zoom at the mouse pointer position while Scrubbing or Seeking by holding the Ctrl key (⌘ on Mac) down and rotating the mouse wheel, or by using the zoom buttons in Edit Toolbar or their shortcuts, or by using the View Menu zoom commands.

 - For safety reasons, you cannot start Scrubbing or Seeking while recording (or paused in recording mode).